COPD Gender Differences

 Certain COPD Symptoms Are More Severe in Women

-Everybody with COPD will experience some chest discomfort, but women are more likely to suffer from breathlessness, anxiety and depression.
+Everybody with COPD will experience some chest discomfort, but women are more likely to suffer from breathlessness, anxiety, and depression.
 Women also report that their symptoms lead to a poorer quality of life than men in the same age and disease category.

-Not only are breathlessness and depression uncomfortable, they can also interfere with your COPD management in serious ways.
+Not only are breathlessness and depression uncomfortable, but they can also interfere with your COPD management in serious ways.
 As depression and anxiety escalate, it can be difficult to seek and find the support you need, and your motivation to quit smoking can fall quickly.